mlund/faunus/docs/_docs/docs.md

 ## About

 Faunus is a general Monte Carlo simulation code, designed to be flexible, easy to use, and to modify.
-The code is written in C++ and (limited) Python bindings are available.
+The code is written in C++ and Python bindings are available.
-The development is a **team effort** with, in reverse chronological order, many valiant contributions from:
+The development is a team effort with, in reverse chronological order, many valiant contributions from:

 _Vidar Aspelin, Stefan Hervø-Hansen,